-Biotechnology is the practical use of cells, enzymes, or DNA-based methods to solve problems in biology, medicine, agriculture, and industry.
-If you are comparing DNA cloning, PCR, and CRISPR, the key difference is simple: cloning stores or expresses a DNA sequence in cells, PCR copies a chosen DNA region in a tube, and CRISPR edits a chosen DNA target.
+Comparing DNA cloning, PCR, and CRISPR?
+The one-line answer: cloning stores or expresses a DNA sequence in cells, PCR copies a chosen DNA region in a tube, and CRISPR edits a chosen DNA target.
+Biotechnology as a whole is the practical use of cells, enzymes, or DNA-based methods to solve problems in biology, medicine, agriculture, and industry.

 What Biotechnology Means in Biology